jsohlendorff/continuous_time_LTMLE/article.typ

 //If censoring is present, one may not apply flexible machine learning methods
 //to estimate censoring nuisance parameters as we have not fully debiased the estimator
 //resulting in the possibility of the estimator not being regular.

+// Anders comment: Maybe easier to read the algorithm below if it is
+// placed after equation 5.1 is introduced.
+Also, I think the phrasing
+// is a bit to vague, e.g., "plug in the estimates in equation
+// ...".
+It should be like: 1.
+Let Q_k be the estiamtes of ... obtained
+// from algorithm 1.
+2: Calculate \phi^*... defined in equation 5.1
+// using Q_k. etc

 #algorithm("Debiased ICE-IPCW estimator (simple)")[
     Input: Observed data $tilde(O)_i$, $i = 1, dots, n$, time horizon $tau < tauend$,